Routing Over Low power and Lossy networks (roll) Internet Drafts

 The Working Group continues to focus on routing issues for LLN and to

-maintain, improve and streamline the protocols already developed,
+maintain, improve, and streamline the protocols already developed,

-including RPL and MPL.
-The focus is on IPv6 work only.
-The Working Group
+including RPL (RFC 6550) and MPL (RFC 7731).
+The focus is on IPv6 work

-will pay particular attention to routing security and manageability
+only.
+The Working Group will pay particular attention to routing

-(e.g., self-configuration) issues.
-The working group will consider the
+working group will consider the transport characteristics that routing

-transport characteristics that routing protocol messages will
+protocol messages will experience.

 ROLL will coordinate closely with the working groups in other areas that

-6tisch, ipwave, lwig and CoRE.
-Other working groups such as pim, bier
+CoRE.
+Other working groups such as pim, bier, and manet will be

-and manet will be consulted as needed.
-The Working group will align with
+consulted as needed.
+The Working group will align with the 6man WG when

 Work Items are:

-• Data models for RPL and MPL management.
+• Data models for RPL and MPL management

 Milestones